 We are nothing without trees.
 We should be obsessed with the plant world.

 Jacques Rocher’s statement is as clear as his commitment is unwavering.
-He embarked on the Plant for the Planet programme to satisfy this obsession and to address the urgent need to stop massive deforestation around the world.
+In 2007, he embarked on the Plant for the Planet programme to satisfy this obsession and to address the urgent need to stop massive deforestation around the world.
 This nature lover, who presents himself as a modest tree planter, has taken up the challenge of creating a community of thousands of tree planters.

 Trees are the guardians of life

-Behind this unique and universal gesture, there are millions of reasons to plant a tree: to foster a close relationship with nature, to nourish the earth and its children, or to make a stand and resist.
-Sylvie, Nicolaï, Edouardo, Ruhama are just some of those who are planting to re-establish French hedgerows, protect sacred trees in Siberia or forests sheltering the Monarch Butterfly in Mexico, or to reintroduce plant life to the devastated valleys of Ethiopia.
-These men and women are the missiles of a large and highly active tribe determined to help us make our planet green again.
-Thanks to all of them, we will reach our target of planting 100 million trees worldwide by 2020, highlighting our resolve to uphold life and biodiversity.
+They are called Sylvie, Nicolaï, Edouardo, Ruhama are just some of those who are planting to re-establish French hedgerows, protect sacred trees in Siberia or forests sheltering the Monarch Butterfly in Mexico, or to reintroduce plant life to the devastated valleys of Ethiopia.
+These men and women are the missiles of a large and highly active tribe determined to help us make our planet green again by our side.
+Thanks to all of them, we have reached our target of planting 100 million trees worldwide highlighting our resolve to uphold life and biodiversity.

 CHANGING THE PLANET ONE TREE AT A TIME

 100 million trees

 WHY PLANT TREEs ?